 That way, when the perimeter gets breached, bad actors don’t have free access to all data, servers, and applications.

-To learn more about the process of building out effective security protocols for the cloud or multi-cloud environments, contact us today.
+To learn more about the process of building out effective security protocols for the cloud or multi-cloud environments, visit our security and governance resource.

 Keep up with Redapt